drminnaar/aws-dotnet-examples/sns-console/README.md

 ## Features

-This application provides the functionality required to both manage SNS topcs, subscriptions, and publications.
+This application provides the functionality required to manage SNS topics, subscriptions, and publications.

 The following features have been implemented: